 What documents should I bring to an attorney?

 Bring your accident report, a copy of any medical records, a copy of any bills, addresses and phone numbers of all passengers and witnesses, and any photographs of the cars, the accident scene and your injuries.
 Basically, any document that relates in any way to the collision.

 It is always a good idea to document any damage to your vehicle.
 It is also good to take photographs of the accident scene, especially if you have to move the cars from the original crash position.
 It is also good to document any injuries, such as bruises or cuts, which will heal over time.

-Unless you want to jeopardize your claim, it is best not to post anything about the collision on any social media sites.
-This includes any photographs of the cars, the scenes, or any narratives.
+It is best not to post anything about the collision on any social media sites.
+Doing so could potentially jeopardize your claim.
+This includes photographs of the cars, the scenes and any narratives.